 One aspect consistent across all studies and trials is that none of these benefits happen overnight or after just one class.
 The trials take place over several weeks, sometimes several months, and the people being studied do tai chi at least 2 -3 times per week.

-Most of our students attend at least one class per week, often two, and several practice between each class.
+Most of my students attend at least one class per week, often two, and several practice between each class.